xrviv/WalletScrutinyCom/_android/app.wallet.crypto.md

 twitter:
 social:
 redirect_from:
-developerName: New Capital LT, UAB
+developerName: 'New Capital LT, UAB'
 features:

 ---